YoungL-SC/WX_prometheus/README.md

-Before BCOS testing,some necessary steps are required.
+Before doing BCOS test, some necessary steps are required.

-## step 0.
-Deploy the BCOS and smart contract on it.
+## Step 0.
+Deploy the smart contract on BCOS.
-I will provide the smart contract named "JsonData.sol"(in the path "src/main/resources/JsonData.sol") that I used before.Deploying it is the first step when you try to test BCOS.
+We will provide the smart contract named "JsonData.sol"(in the path "src/main/resources/JsonData.sol") that We used before.Deploying  is the first step when you try to test BCOS.

-### The following steps may be required.
+### The steps are as following:

-1. Deploy contract on chain.For example,on bcos-test-a-01:
+1. Deploy contract on chain.
+For example,on bcos-test-a-01:
 ```
 cp JsonData.sol /home/ubuntu/10.0.0.99_agent_0_genesis/build/tool
 cd /home/ubuntu/10.0.0.99_agent_0_genesis/build/tool
 babel-node deploy.js JsonData
 ```
-Successful deployments will have output like this:
+The successful deployments will have output like this:
 ```
 deploy.js  ........................Start........................
 Soc File :JsonData